Upper Hill, Nairobi: Location

 Upper Hill lies in two major Nairobi City sub-counties; Kibra and Westlands.
 Ngong Road separates the two sub-counties.

 Overview

-Upper Hill was historically one of the residential neighbourhoods of the city of Nairobi, during colonial times.
-The 700 acre that comprise Upper Hill were majorly owned by Kenya Railways.
+Upper Hill was historically one of the residential neighbourhoods of the city of Nairobi, during colonial times, and stretched all the way to the Kilimani estate.
+The 700 acre that comprise part of Upper Hill were majorly owned by Kenya Railways.
 During the 1990s and early 2000s, as land and office space became scarce and exorbitantly priced in the central business district, businesses relocated to Upper Hill and Westlands, where land and office space were more readily available and less expensive.
 Today, Upper Hill possesses a new modern skyline that is still being filled by modern skyscrapers of different and prestigious designs in the architectural world.

 Economy

 Spencon historically had its head office here, at Rahimtulla Tower.

 Landmarks

 In Upper Hill or near the boundaries of the suburb, there are several landmarks, including the following: